This policy applies if you use any of our services, visit our website or email us.

 Who We are

-This is the privacy notice of Whale Parts Direct (a trading name of Whale Tankers Limited).
+This is the privacy notice of Whale Tankers Limited.
 In this document, “we” or “us” refer to Whale Tankers Limited.

 We are company number 04251423 registered in United Kingdom.

 Our registered office is at Whale Tankers, Ravenshaw, Solihull, West Midlands, B91 2SU, United Kingdom.

 Our company phone number is +44 121 704 5700

 Personal data provided by you